Novena to Saint Gabriel of Our Lady of Sorrows: Day 1.

 Loose the bonds of our sins, we beseech You, O Lord, and mercifully turn aside whatever punishment we deserve for them.
 Through Jesus Christ, thy Son our Lord, Who liveth and reigneth with thee, in the unity of the Holy Ghost, ever one God, world without end.

-Check out my new publications (pocket-size print and ebook editions): HERE
+Check out my publications (pocket-size print): HERE